spyroot/dpdk-pktgen-k8s-cycling-bench/pkt_generation/README.md

  To check if Hugepages and VFIO are enabled:

  * The system should have hugepages enabled, with at least 2Gi of 1Gi Hugepages available.
- * You can verify this by checking the available Hugepages with the following command:
+ * You can verify this by checking the available Huge pages with the following command:

 ```bash
 cat /proc/meminfo | grep HugePages